Get access to everything we publish when you sign up for Outside+.

 Because all EAAs are required for building muscle, then consumption of BCAAs can only increase muscle synthesis if the efficiency of recycling and reincorporating the other six EAAs is also increased.
-But, if no other protein source is consumed with BCAAs, then protein breakdown is the only source of replenishing those rate-limiting EAAs.
-Inducing an anabolic state following the consumption of BCAAs while in the post-absorptive state would therefore be theoretically impossible.
+But, if no other protein source is consumed with BCAAs, then protein breakdown is the only source of replenishing those other eleven EAAs.
+Inducing an anabolic (building) state following the consumption of BCAAs while in the post-absorptive state would therefore be theoretically impossible.
 Even with the most generous predictions about the intricate muscle protein pathways, the highest increase in protein synthesis that could be seen would be from 0.050% to 0.057%, which would be difficult to accurately measure, according to Wolfe.

 The few studies that do measure protein synthesis following BCAA consumption back Wolfe’s theories.
 A study led by Louard et al. found that BCAA infusion increased plasma concentrations of BCAAs four-fold.
 Instead of observing increased muscle protein synthesis, muscle protein synthesis significantly decreased.
 The same results were obtained by another study led by the same investigators when the BCAA infusion was extended to a longer timer period.
 BCAA plasma concentrations increased from five to eight fold, but muscle protein synthesis was still significantly decreased.
 Additionally, total muscle protein turnover was decreased.

 Both studies concluded that the catabolic state was not reversed following BCAA infusion and that the reduction of muscle protein turnover would have a “detrimental effect on muscle strength.”

 But, fear not if you have BCAAs on your supp shelf at home.
 A study published in the American Journal of Clinical Nutrition found that 5 grams of BCAAs plus 6.25 grams of whey protein (11.25 grams total) had the combined effect that would be induced by 25 grams of whey protein.
 So while on their own they are not effective, BCAAs plus a complete protein source may augment the muscle-building impact of the protein.